iden3/circomlib/README.md

 p = 21888242871839275222246405745257275088548364400416034343698204186575808495617
 ```

-With `circom`, it is possible to create large circuits by combining smaller ones called `templates`.
+With `circom`, it is possible to create large circuits by combining smaller circuits called `templates`.
 This repository is an open source library of `circom` templates that contains hundreds of circuits such as comparators, hash functions, digital signatures, binary and decimal convertors and many more.
 You can also create your custom templates, but before start coding, we recommend you to take a look at the circom documentation website: [https://docs.circom.io](https://docs.circom.io).

 ## Structure